1231301695/TT4L_G6_Requirements_Project/SRS.md

 | **Environment**       | Documentation review and simulated compliance environment.                                                              |

 ### **4.6.10 Project Budget and Timeline** {#4.6.10-project-budget-and-timeline-(3.9.10)}
+Table 4.6.10 Method on Project Budget and Timeline

 | Methods               | Use Gantt charts and financial logs to track project milestones and budget variance.
 Perform monthly reviews with the PMO. |
 | :-------------------- | :------------------------------------------------------------------------------------------------------------------------- |